ZacharyGeurts/AMOURANTHRTX/README.md

 Clean if adding a new file.
 We have incremental.
 Nice.
 Logging can simply tell you the filename and line number that it logged at, simple debugging. *coughzerocost
 Chase seggie with ```./linux.sh gdb``` bt full and feed it to Grok.
+Or trash it and grab a new one tomorrow.
 ```
 # CAUTION: WE WILL CLEAR YOUR TERMINAL SCREEN
 git clone https://github.com/ZacharyGeurts/AMOURANTHRTX